 Dan Beaulieu – For Rude Grooms, Dan was an actor in The Ingenue Project.
 NEW YORK: Advent staged reading (Salt Pillar Productions); REGIONAL: Co-Founder and Artistic Director of Seven Stages Shakespeare Company.
 Co-Host of No Holds Bard- The Shakespeare Podcast Shakespeare would have listened to.* TRAINING: University of New Hampshire; Regents College. www.danbeauknows.com Twitter & IG @danbeauknows.
 All the Love in the world to the Ingenue in this love story called Life, Christine.

 Calley Luman – RUDE GROOMS: The Ingenue Project (Actor-Manager), Much Ado About Nothing (Associate Producer).
 NEW YORK: A Dream Play (Egg & Spoon).
 REGIONAL: Hamlet (Seven Stages Shakespeare).
 INTERNATIONAL: A Midsummer Night’s Dreame (Wales).
 VISUAL ART: Reveries: An Immersive Theatrical Experience (The Tank); The Place in Brooklyn; and PHREAKOUT_ (The Nursery); WRITING: Cracking Patterns: A Journey thru Codependency, a 3-part poetry series self-published and hand-bound, Invisibility, One Hundred Voices Anthology.
-Co-Founder of the NYC Women’s Art Collective which provides performance and networking opportunities for femme artists in the city.
-You can follow her creative efforts on Instagram at @calley_at.
+You can follow her creative efforts on Instagram at @calelu_art.

 Laura Piccoli – RUDE GROOMS: The Witch of Edmonton (Costume Coordinator); Much Ado About Nothing (Actor-Manager & Costume Design).
 As an actor her credits include: Film/TV: Law and Order: SVU (dir.
 Mariska Hargitay), Samantha Moonley’s Greatest Feeling (dir.
 David Light and Garrett Kennell, Audience Award NFFTY).
 Theater: The Shrew, The Tempest (Seven Stages Shakespeare Company), Tape (Bridge Theatre), Unhealthy (Battalion Theatre).
 BFA, NYU (Stella Adler Studio and RADA).
 Website: lauracpiccoli.com